ericmckevitt/ericmckevitt/README.md

 ## 📖 About me

 * 💻 I'm a Full-Stack Software Engineer
-* 📚 I'm a Computer Science M.S.
-Student at Colorado School of Mines
+* 📚 I recently finished my M.S.
+Computer Science at Colorado School of Mines
-* 👨🏼‍🏫 I work as an Adjunct Professor, teaching Computer Science classes at Colorado School of Mines
+* 👨🏼‍🏫 Previously, I worked as an Adjunct Professor, teaching Computer Science classes at Colorado School of Mines

 <!--